utreexo/biptreexo/utreexo-p2p-bip.md

 ![Current IBD](images/current-ibd.png)

-Current IBD is done by a headers-first block download, which downloads all the Bitcoin block headers, verifies that they connect and start downloading the actual block data for the headers.
+Current IBD is done by a headers-first block download, in which the node downloads all the Bitcoin block headers, verifies that they connect, and start downloading the actual block data for validation.

 ![Utreexo node IBD](images/utreexo-node-ibd.png)

-Utreexo nodes will also perform the headers download but they also require the inclusion proof along with the block data.
+Utreexo nodes still perform the headers-first phase.
+However, in addition to blocks, they also require the inclusion proof for UTXOs spent in that block.
 Hence a Utreexo node will send a `getutreexoproof` message along with the `getdata` message for a given block.
-This flow is the simpliest change and allows a Utreexo node to validate and perform IBD but this method does require downloading about 2 times compared to the current nodes as the inclusion proof for a block is roughly the same size as the block itself.
+This flow is the simplest change and allows a Utreexo node to validate and perform IBD but this method does require downloading about 2 times compared to the current nodes as the inclusion proof for a block is roughly the same size as the block itself.

 ![Bandwidth efficient Utreexo node IBD](images/bandwidth-efficient-utreexo-node-ibd.png)

-For utreexo nodes with memory to spare, we introduce a `ttl` messsage that will have a time-to-live value for each of the outputs in a given block.
+For Utreexo nodes with memory to spare, we introduce a `TTL` messsage that will have a time-to-live value for each of the outputs in a given block.

-With these ttl values, a node receiving the `ttl` message will be able to determine which output to cache with the clairvoyant algorithm[^1] which allows the ibd-ing node to reduce the bandwidth required in syncing the node in the most efficient way possible.
+With these TTL values, a node receiving the `TTL` message will be able to determine which output to cache with the Clairvoyant algorithm[^1] which allows the IBD-ing node to reduce the bandwidth required in syncing the node in the most efficient way possible.

-The node will have the block and the ttls for the outputs of the given block which it can then use to cache parts of the inclusion proof and only request the needed parts of an inclusion proof for future blocks.
+The node will have the block and the TTLs for the outputs of the given block which it can then use to cache parts of the inclusion proof and only request the needed parts of an inclusion proof for future blocks.

-We note that it is feasible for a node to receive incorrect ttl values from malicious nodes and this can negatively impact the bandwidth savings.
+We note that it is feasible for a node to receive incorrect TTL values from malicious nodes and this can negatively impact the bandwidth savings.
-Nodes can mitigate this by not downloading ttl values too far into the future or by checking if the `ttl` message received was included in the accumulator hard-coded into the binary.
+Nodes can mitigate this by not downloading TTL values too far into the future or by checking if the `TTL` message received was included in the accumulator hard-coded into the binary.

-The this ttl commitment scheme is described in detail [here](##Commitment scheme for ttl messages) .
+This TTL commitment scheme is described in detail [here](##Commitment scheme for TTL messages) .

 ## Transaction relay